The Life of William Call

 I attended Utah State University from 1956 to 1958 and served as a Mormon missionary in Northern Mexico from 1958 to 1961.
 I enrolled at Brigham Young University in 1961.
 I was married to Helen Field in 1962.
-We are the parents of eight children: Thor, Clayton, Jesse, Kristen, Anson, Seth, Cari, and Tavy.
+We are the parents of eight children.
 I received a bachelor of arts degree in 1963 and a master of arts degree in 1965 from BYU.
 I attended graduate school at Champaign-Urbana from 1965 to 1968 and was awarded a doctor of musical arts degree by the University of Illinois in 1971.
 The emphasis of my study was music composition with a minor in philosophy.

-In 1968 I became a full time employee in my father’s oil company, Caribou Four Corners Inc. I served as vice president of retail sales from 1971 to 1983 when I became the president of the company.
+In 1968 I became a full-time employee in my father’s oil company, Caribou Four Corners Inc. I served as vice president of retail sales from 1971 to 1983 when I became the president of the company.
 From about 1960 to 1985 the company operated two small oil refineries, a fleet of petroleum delivery trucks, and a string of gas stations/convenience stores.
 In the 80s the refineries were closed and the principal activity of the company became the operation of convenience stores.
-Reflecting this new emphasis the name of the company was changed to Maverik Country Stores Inc. In 2000 when I retired, “Maverik” had become the largest marketer of motor fuels and convenience foods in the Mountain West.
+Reflecting this new emphasis the name of the company was changed to Maverik Country Stores Inc. In 2000 when I retired, “Maverik” had become the largest marketer of motor fuels and convenience foods in the Intermoun tain West.

 Following my return to Afton after a 12-year absence I entered a period of adjustment as I re-adapted to life in rural Wyoming.
 During this time, while maintaining my position in Maverik, I wrote several musical works for both instruments and singers including symphonies, operas, songs, and a concerto for piano and orchestra.
 My opera El Curioso Impertinente was performed at the tabernacle in Paris, Idaho in 1987.